Chart Color Schemes

 Andrews Farm lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Andrews Farm's population is estimated at around 10,328 as of November 2025.
-This reflects an increase of 1,629 people (18.7%) since the 2021 Census, which reported a population of 8,699 people.
-The change is inferred from the resident population of 10,017 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 660 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,588 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Andrews Farm's 18.7% growth since the 2021 census exceeded the state (7.1%) and the metropolitan area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 47.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validation, Andrews Farm's estimated population was 9616 as of November 2025.
+This reflected a growth of 917 people since the 2021 Census, which reported 8699 residents.
+The change was inferred from AreaSearch's estimate of 9579 residents following examination of ABS ERP data (June 2024) and additional validated addresses since the Census date.
+This population density equated to 2410 persons per square kilometer, placing Andrews Farm in the upper quartile nationally.
+Its growth rate of 10.5% exceeded both state (8.7%) and metropolitan area averages, marking it as a growth leader.
+Interstate migration contributed approximately 47.0% of overall population gains recently, with all drivers being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, a significant population increase in the top quartile of statistical areas across the nation is forecast, with Andrews Farm expected to expand by 4,123 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 32.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing weighted aggregation methods.
+Population projections forecast significant growth in the top quartile statistical areas nationally, with Andrews Farm expected to expand by 4194 persons to 2041, reflecting a total increase of 43.2% over the 17 years.

 Frequently Asked Questions - Population